delving/narthex/README.md

 ## Introduction

-Narthex is an online XML analyzer offering an easy way to get something like an X-Ray of the contents of your XML.
-It was originally designed for use in analyzing cultural heritage metadata.
-You drop your XML file (in zipped form) onto the Narthex dashboard and it will initiate and complete a full rigorous analysis, revealing the schema as well as everything about the content of all non-empty elements and attributes.
+Narthex is an online XML analyzer for preparing cultural heritage metadata files for consumption by other software.
+You drop your XML file (zipped) onto Narthex and it will initiate and complete a full rigorous analysis, revealing the schema as well as everything about the content of all non-empty elements and attributes.
 The results can be browsed as well as made available via an API to other software.

-The purpose of the analysis is first to get an overview of the XML contents, but it also reveals the vocabularies of values which were used in the data.
+This is only the first step.
+The next phases in the project will involve building vocabulary alignments, performing link checks, geo-coordinate conversions or whatever else is necessary to prepare the data.

 ## Background

-Narthex makes up part of the CultureBrokers project, co-funded by the Swedish Arts Council and the British Museum.
-It is being developed by Delving BV, and represents an elaboration of the analysis functionality present in Delving's SIP-Creator software.
+Narthex makes up part of the CultureBrokers project, co-funded by the Swedish Arts Council and the British Museum, and developed by by Delving BV.

 ## Development